dhardestylewis/terrain_aggregator/README_LONG.md

 The `terrain_aggregator` is a general-purpose terrain aggregation workflow.
 This workflow produces a single, uniform, and seamless raster terrain dataset at the best quality available.

-The workflow below aggregates terrain tiles from a variety of raster DEM tilesets to a single uniform projection.
+This workflow aggregates terrain tiles from a variety of raster DEM tilesets to a single uniform projection.

-Aggregation on a small-country scale takes at most 15 days compute time back-to-front, or about 3000 node-hours of computational time.
+The total processing time to aggregate tiles on a small-country scale (~1.6M km<sup>2</sup>) takes at most 15 days compute time back-to-front, or about 1600 node-hours of computational time.

 # Typical engineering workflow using terrain data